-Heme iron has a higher bioavailability, and the body can absorb it more easily.
+Heme iron has higher bioavailability, and the body can absorb it more easily.
 Nonheme iron is the most important dietary source of iron for vegans and vegetarians.
-However, it has a lower bioavailability and more factors affecting its absorption.
+However, it has a lower bioavailability, and more factors affect its absorption.

-Iron is also involved in energy production in the body.
-It carries oxygen to the muscles and brain and is important for both mental and physical performance.
-Low iron levels may result in a lack of focus, increased irritability, and reduced stamina.
+Iron also plays a role in energy production in the body.
+It carries oxygen to the muscles and brain and is important for mental and physical performance.
+Low iron levels may result in a lack of focus, irritability, and reduced stamina.

-Healthcare providers tend to recommend iron supplements to correct iron deficiency.
+Healthcare professionals tend to recommend iron supplements to restore healthy iron levels.

 They will also recommend that people get extra iron during pregnancy.
 This is due to increased dietary needs.
 Most prenatal vitamins contain extra iron.

-Supplements may also positively affect athletic performance in those who are iron deficient.
-Specifically, a
+Supplements may also positively affect athletic performance in those who have iron deficiency.

 |Age||Male||Female||During pregnancy||During lactation|